Trusted

 Ports and connectivity

-This is the point where the Ledger Nano X vs. S debate intensifies.
-Nano S features the dated mico-USB port, whereas the Nano X brings in the USB-C. As for the cables, the Nano S package contains the quintessential Type-B to Type-A connector, making it good enough only for Windows laptops.
-In case you own a Mac, a Type-C adapter will be necessary.
+This is where the Ledger Nano X vs. S debate intensifies.
+The Nano S features the dated mico-USB port, whereas the Nano X brings in the USB-C. As for the cables, the Nano S package contains the quintessential Type-B to Type-A connector, making it good enough only for Windows laptops.
+If you own a Mac, a Type-C adapter will be necessary.

 The Nano X includes the USB-C to USB-A cable but also brings in Bluetooth connectivity to support mobile applications.
 Some purists believe that Bluetooth support defeats the essence of cold wallets.
 Yet, Ledger emphasizes that the Bluetooth LE offered by Nano X is secure.